Sunday, November 11, 2007

 Muscle spasms, tremors, glucose metabolism problems leading to diabetes, cardiac arrhythmia and palpitations, heart attack, leg cramps, depression, anxiety, panic attacks and agitation, mental confusion,

 constipation, eye twitches and blurred vision, high blood pressure, mitral valve prolapse, PMS, alcoholism and addictions., seizures, transient ischemic attacks (TIAs), and stroke are common symptoms of magnesium deficiency.
+There is a wealth of good information and research about magnesium in health and disease on the internet.
+Search for “magnesium, health.”

 A Prescription for Vitamins?
 Minerals?